Are you struggling with the cost of living?

 This is available to anyone unable to attend their polling station on polling day.
 It’s possible for anyone to apply for a proxy vote at a particular election, as long as they provide a reason why they’re not able to vote in person themselves on the day of the election.

 You can appoint a proxy permanently, but only in certain circumstances.
 You may also need to get your application signed, or provide further information in order for your application to be approved.
+You cannot apply for a long term proxy online.

 Who you should choose

-Please note: the appointed proxy has to attend your polling station, so make sure that the person you appoint is familiar with where you would normally vote.
+The appointed proxy has to attend your polling station, so make sure that the person you appoint is familiar with where you would normally vote.

 If the only person you trust to vote for you is unable to get to your polling station, they can apply for a postal vote.